 The United States is very strict about which pets you’re allowed to own.

-Many exotic animals, such as big cats and foxes, were made illegal to own in the United States to stop illegal trading.
+Many exotic animals, such as big cats and foxes, were made illegal to own in the United States to stop unlawful trading.
 Others are banned to prevent them from becoming pests to the local environment.

 Laws on Parrots